Updated on May 21st, 2020 by Bob Ciura

 As soon as the coronavirus crisis comes to an end, MGM Resorts will benefit from these growth drivers.
 The company will also enhance its earnings growth via its initiative “MGM 2020”, which aims to expand margins by reducing operating costs and enhancing the efficiency of the company.

-Investors should realize that the exceptionally high expected return of MGM Resorts has resulted mostly from the 69% plunge of the stock in the last month, which has sent the stock to a 7-year low.
-The collapse of the stock resulted from the outbreak of coronavirus, which caught the company off guard with a high debt load.
+The collapse in profits resulting from the outbreak of coronavirus has caught the company off guard with a high debt load.
 This debt load increases the risk of the stock and hence investors should be careful before buying the stock.

 Top Casino Stock #1: Las Vegas Sands (LVS)